 Our UK Regions

-In this section, you will find information on work carried out by the College and our members in England, Northern Ireland, Scotland and Wales.
-Each devolved nation is governed by its own regional council and, within England, there are a smaller subset of English regions, each headed up by a regional advisor.
+In this section, you will find information on work carried out by the College and our members throughout the United Kingdom.
+Northern Ireland, Scotland and Wales are governed by their own representative councils and, within England, there are a smaller subset of English regions, each headed up by a regional advisor.

 Our regional councils